Hulu Live vs. YouTube TV vs. Sling vs. Vue vs. DirecTV Now: Face-Off!

 One of YouTube TV's biggest features is live streams of the major broadcast networks (ABC, CBS, FOX, NBC and The CW).
-Hulu with Live TV and PS Vue are the competitor that stack up the best here, offering all of those except for The CW (although the PS Vue's $30 and $35 Slim packages may include less networks and only as on-demand, not as live).
-PS Vue subscribers traveling to other cities will now (as of Feb.
+Hulu with Live TV and PS Vue are the competitor that stack up the best here, offering all of those except for The CW.
+On August 28, PS Vue added 200 local affiliate networks across the US, with affiliates from ABC, FOX and NBC, and its subscribers traveling to other cities will now (as of Feb.
 27) see local broadcast networks based on where they are, not based on their home defaults.

 DirecTV is a mess compared to other services.